gavv/reclog/README.md

 reclog some-cmd args...
 ```

-It works almost exactly the same - the command thinks it runs in a terminal and doesn't disable features like flush on newline and colored output (most programs do so when writing to a pipe or a file).
+It works almost exactly the same - the command thinks it runs in a terminal and doesn't disable features like flush on newline and colored output (most programs disable that when writing to a pipe or a file).
 However, there are two differences:

 - you get a log file with everything that the command printed, with colors stripped out, plus optional meta info

 - now the command is not slowed down by the terminal even if it produces output faster than it can be displayed

 To achieve this, `reclog` runs the command in a pseudo-terminal (pty), connecting its own stdin and stdout with the pty's input and output via a ring buffer.
-It also handles things like graceful termination and provides some handy features.
+It also handles things like graceful termination and provides some handy related features.

 Features
 --------